mrkvj/3D-Graphics-Engine/README.md

 3D-grahics engine implementation in C using OpenGL.
 GLFW is utilized for window, context, surfaces, inputs and events.

-This is a personal project for learning graphics programming and OpenGL and not intended for practical use.
+This is a personal project intended for learning graphics programming and OpenGL.

 Current Features: